 Devices send a request to the nearest DHCPv6 server to obtain an IPv6 address and additional configuration settings.

-Stateless Address AutoConfiguration (SLAAC) allows IPv6 capable devices to configure their own IPv6 addresses by combining a locally available prefix broadcasted from an IPv6 router with a locally derived interface identifier.
+Stateless Address AutoConfiguration (SLAAC) allows IPv6-capable devices to configure their own IPv6 addresses by combining a locally available prefix advertised by an IPv6 router with a locally derived interface identifier.
 This configuration method is essential in environments without a DHCPv6 server.
-The other options present techniques involving manual configuration or DHCP-based methods, which do not correctly represent the autonomous address setup process done by SLAAC.
+The other options describe manual configuration or DHCP-based methods, which do not correctly represent the autonomous address setup process performed by SLAAC.

 Ask Bash